-Hosted and managed by FIRST, the world championships, held in Houston, Texas and Detroit, Michigan, are the culminating events for all FIRST programs.
-FIRST Tech Challenge Teams advance to the world championship through their regional championship Tournament.
-The world championship includes Teams from several countries, and Teams should expect a higher level of Competition, both on the field and in the judging room.
+Hosted and managed by FIRST, the World Championship, held in Houston, Texas is the culminating event for all FIRST programs.
+FIRST Tech Challenge Teams advance to the World Championship through their regional championship Tournament.
+The World Championship includes Teams from many countries, and Teams should expect a higher level of Competition, both on the field and in the judging sessions.